Official web site of

 Analysis of the labour market and secondary vocational schools in the Bijeljina region

-Education system is the most important element of life and development infrastructure of each individual, society and country, because its total effect determines the scope, quality and effects of building and utilisation of all other systems and resources, as well as the total quality of life and developmental potentials of individuals and community.
-Thus, the education system should be developed so that its role is achieved in a timely manner, with high quality and efficiently.
+The education system is the most important element of the life and development infrastructure of every individual, society, and country, as its overall impact determines the scope, quality, and effectiveness of the construction and use of all other systems and resources, as well as the overall quality of life and development potential of individuals and communities.
+Therefore, the education system should be developed to carry out its role in a timely, high-quality, and efficient manner.

-The task of the education system is to educate people in a timely manner, with high quality and efficiently in accordance with the developmental commitments towards sustainability, and to respond to the educational needs of the people during their whole lives.
-Accordingly, the education system takes a role of the key development factor, because a population with quality education is the right resource for proper use of natural and other inherited resources.
+The task of the education system is to provide timely, high-quality, and efficient education in line with development priorities focused on sustainability and to respond to the lifelong learning needs of the population.
+Consequently, the education system becomes a key development factor, as a well-educated population is the true resource for the proper use of natural and other inherited resources.

-It is obvious that there are many problems in today's education system, and they require action to eliminate or improve them, while taking care to efficiently respond to the needs of economy and to quickly respond to new needs and demands of the labour market.
-In that sense, the tasks of improving the quality of education by increasing the effectiveness and efficiency of the education system become a priority.
+It is evident that the current education system faces numerous problems that require action to eliminate or improve them in order to respond effectively to the needs of the economy and the rapid emergence of new requirements and labour market demands.
+In this context, the priorities include improving the quality of education by increasing the effectiveness and efficiency of the educational system.